fractastical/ar/README.md

-Nu is an Arc compiler which is derived from ar, but differs significantly in certain ways.
-Large chunks of the compiler were copied from ar, but a lot was written by me.
+Nu is an Arc compiler which is derived from _ar_, but differs significantly in certain ways.
+Large chunks of the compiler were copied from _ar_, but a lot was written by me.

 The current differences are as follows: